-- We insist on actionable and practical solutions that can immediately be implemented in their lives.
-For example, we make them draft a plan to reach their goals with actions to be taken now, during the coming month and in the next coming year and help them stick to their plan with our 6-month “Make it Happen” follow-up program.
+- We insist on actionable and practical solutions that can immediately be implemented in participants’ lives.
+For example, participants are required to draft a plan to reach their goals with actions to be taken now, during the coming month and in the next coming year and we help them stick to their plan with our 6-month “Make it Happen” follow-up program.
 We have a team of personal growth advisers and coaches to help design the most effective tools to make change happen.

 - We leverage the power of peer support by encouraging discussions and experience sharing in our online group chats.
 Our students learn from each other, feel comforted when they realise they are not alone and get motivated to reach their goals.

 - We are truly community-led with alumni trained to support the new students.
-So far we have more than 70 active “team leaders’, alumni who have gone through our 2-week online “train the trainers” program.
-Each of them can support every month a group of 10 to 15 students through their Uplifters journey.
+Each team leader can support a group of 10 to 15 students every month through their Uplifters journey.
 This creates a ripple effect as they become community leaders beyond Uplifters.
 For example, 3 of our alumni have become Resolve Foundation fellows in Hong Kong, thereby continuing their positive impact on the community.
 Some have created their own Facebook groups or also volunteer in other organizations to further support fellow domestic workers.

 3. We do more than just financial education

 We believe it takes more than good money management habits to lift people out of poverty and help create the lives they want for themselves.

 We make mental well-being education accessible for those who need it the most.